Sex Therapy

 Our conversations will explore:

-I work with people of all different backgrounds including individuals and couples from faith communities and those that are part of the LGBTQI+ family.
+I work with and welcome people of all different backgrounds including individuals and couples from faith communities, and those that identify as LGBTQI+

 There is no physical touch or physical examination in sex therapy.
 All of the work takes place through conversation, guided reflection, and personalised therapeutic approaches.
 Where needed, sex therapy can also be complemented by other healthcare professionals such as GPs, gynaecologists, pelvic floor physiotherapists, or psychologists.